-- When replacing a battery, only use batteries that are recommended for use in Sprinter vehicles. - Have the battery removed at a qualified specialist workshop. - If you intend to leave your vehicle parked for a long period: - consult a qualified specialist workshop or - switch off the electrical system using the battery main switch (▷ page 136). - When you park the vehicle, remove the key if you do not require any electrical consumers.
-The vehicle will then use very little energy, thus conserving battery power.
+- When you park the vehicle, remove the key if you do not require any electrical consumers.
+The vehicle will then use very little energy, thus conserving battery power. - When replacing a battery, only use batteries that are recommended for use in Sprinter vehicles. - Have the battery removed at a qualified specialist workshop. - If you leave your vehicle parked your vehicle longer than three weeks: - consult a qualified specialist workshop or - switch off the power supply using the battery main switch (▷ page 137) or - disconnect the batteries (▷ page 260).